jjvanzon/Circular-Language-Spec-Plans/current/sub-projects/2021-02-publishing-to-git-hub-notes.md

 - [x] ~~Is it really such a good plan to open source it?
 Am I really not just throwing away money?
 Maybe it is better to wait with that decision, after I know where things are heading with work and income? > Think I might do it anyway.~~
 - [x] There is an '...
 IPC Parse.doc' text in the source control history.
 It should be deleted.
 I guess I have to search for intellectual property problems.
 This in docs that are so intellectual property sensitive.
 Before open sourcing it, you need to do this intellectual property check.
 - [x] 2004-00-00 XX    Symbol Language\Symbol Pictures (Keep Packed, Paths Too Long).zip has intellectual property problems in Pictures\Diagram Examples.
 - [x] ~~Is the summary of the C and C++ in Summaries of Other Languages an intellectual property problem?
 I summarized the languages using MSDN as source information.
 Hmm...
-If I didn't mention the source information it would not look like an intellectual property problem.
+If I didn't mention the source information it might not look like an intellectual property problem.
 Just I read stuff about a programming language and wrote stuff down... not sure. > It think this is an unreasonable doubt.~~
 - [x] "Relational Structure"
     - [x] Might mention a relationship example which might not be kept in there.
 It also may reference a company name.
-    - [x] I think I would be better off removing that document from the Encircle-Language-Spec repository.
+    - [x] I think I might be better off removing that document from the Encircle-Language-Spec repository.
 - [x] Renaming Encircle-Language-Spec-Plan to Encircle-Language-Spec-Plans (plural).
-- [x] Reorganizing Broader View and Construct Drafts knowing they would also be published?
+- [x] Reorganizing Broader View and Construct Drafts knowing they might also be published?

 #### 2021-02-09 Done Publishing